 To understand this you need to go back to Derrell’s early childhood.
 His mother was in the Army serving in Afghanistan.
 His father was serving a 28 year sentence for what Derrell was told were false charges.
 Derrell and his younger brother Devon lived with their grandmother.
 She suffered from heart problems and diabetes.
 “I never knew her healthy,” Derrell says.
 “Her legs were always swollen up and it was hard for her to breathe.”

 His grandmother had worked at a lunch counter for nearly 40 years, but by the time her two grandsons came to live with her she wasn’t able to work any longer.
 Derrell remembers his Gran as smart, always ready with an adage or Bible quote.
 He also remembers how little they had.
 A can of soup divided between the three of them, with stacks of plain white bread to fill the stomach, was a typical supper.
 No money for fruit.
-Sometimes no money for milk.
 Definitely no money to go out anywhere, even to share an order of fries.

 His Gran would flip through magazines or doze in a chair.
 Derrell and his brother would play in the stacks of the adult section until they were chased out by a librarian, then they’d shuffle off to the children’s section.
 There they sat on low benches, looking at stacks of picture books and watching people go by through the tall windows.